-Streamlining your finances with online tools is about more than just saving time—it's fun, helps you avoid late fees and overdraft fees, and helps you save money.
+Streamlining your finances with online tools is about more than just saving time—it helps you avoid late fees and overdraft fees, and helps you save money.

 Find out if your employer offers direct deposit—most do.
-To sign up, all you usually have to do is take a voided check to your human resources department.
-Your paycheck should appear automatically in your account within a few weeks.
+To sign up, all you usually have to fill out a direct deposit form from human resources department.
+Your paycheck should appear automatically in your credit union account within a few weeks.

 With electronic payments, you can pay every bill you have using one or more automated options:

 - Regular, uniform payments that will continue for a long time (mortgage): Authorize a creditor (such as your credit union) to take money directly from your checking account using the Automated Clearing House (ACH).

 - Bills that only pop up annually, semiannually, or that change in amount: Set up your online account with your credit card to pay in full automatically before the due date.